-HTML Website Exercise:
+HTML Website Exercise/Quiz:

-The first page file name must "index.html"
+The first page's file name must be "index.html."

 Require:

-Plan your layout
+Plan your layout.

 Everything you learn